So What Exactly are the Hamstring Muscles?

 - Another part is the set of fibers that attach the back of the sacrum (and perhaps parts of the pelvis) the back of the thigh bone.

 It is this latter group of fibers that can be used to bend the hip backwards.

-One of my current favorite exercises for activating the glute maximus is the hip thrust.
-With feet about hip width apart activate the glutes and push the hips forwards.
+Standing with feet about hip width apart, activate the glutes and push the hips forwards.

-I find it feels better to activate the glutes first and then push the hips forwards versus pushing the hips forwards and then activating the glutes.
+You may find that it feels better to activate the glutes first and then push the hips forwards.
+However, also try pushing the hips forwards and activating the glutes as you do so.

 The adductor-magnus is another large leg and hip muscle that can be divided into parts.
 The portion that is relevant to this article is sometimes called the adductor-magnus-long-head.
 It attaches from the sitting bone to the bottom of the thigh bone, just above the inside of the knee.
 The main difference between it and the hamstring muscles is that it doesn't cross the knee joint.

 Like the gluteus maximus this muscle too can be used to bend the hip backwards.
 Where the gluteus maximus is quite bulky the adductor-magnus-long-head is quite thin.
 One way that I teach students to use this muscle is in cat pose with one leg lifted with the knee straight.

 So that the knee of the lifted leg easily points downwards (it's easy to allow the lift the leg in such a way that the knee points slightly outwards) feel like you are pulling upwards on the inside edge of the thigh, just above the knee.
 Pull upwards on the inside edge of the thigh and allow the weight of the bulk of the thigh sink down.

 The adductor-magnus-long-pulls upwards on the inner thigh while the weight of the thigh pulls downwards and you may find that the relative effort required to keep the leg is quite small.